cobya/413FinalProject/documentation/USERS Endpoint/README.md

 2. Expected return is a JSON object with the following parameters:
     1. success: boolean
     2. error: string containing error details. exists only if success is false.
-    3. registeredUsers: Array containing the information for all registered users. exists only if error does not exist.
+    3. registeredUsers: Array containing the information for all registered users. exists only if success is true.

 ### /users/:email/ GET